 Here again, she is seen effortlessly sharing our new seating schedule.

-Awards in itself is an important feature in Empuls with several nuances to it.
-But using the 'Groups and Communities' feature, awards are further ordained.
-In other words, amongst the rest of feeds, the awards feed stands out in its design and presentation - displaying the star employees to the entire company.
+Awards themselves are an important feature in Empuls with several nuances to it.
+But awards are further ordained using the 'Groups and Communities' feature.
+In other words, amongst the rest of the feeds, the awards feed stands out in its design and presentation - displaying the star employees to the entire company.

-In the below example, this group has won a spot recognition, and all its members are showcased.
+In the below example, this group has won spot recognition, and all its members are showcased.

 Below is an example that shows our Head Of HR welcoming one of our new employees onboard.

-The internal employee network could work towards triggering the 'network effect' that digital marketing wishes for in content distribution.
-Posting the recent marketing initiatives and social media posts on Empuls can help redirect traffic on to the organization's social media handles.
+The internal employee network could trigger the 'network effect' that digital marketing wishes for in content distribution.
+Posting the recent marketing initiatives and social media posts on Empuls can help redirect traffic to the organization's social media handles.